What We Do

 IPAC activities since June 2020

 The IPAC network is active in Parliaments, framing the debate on China and pushing for policy change.
-Some activities from our Co-chairs;
+Some activities from our alliance;

 Parliamentary Interventions on China*

 *Parliamentary intervention means: speech, tabled bill or amendment, tabled question (written or oral), or official committee action.
-These numbers are conservative and include only the Co-Chair group.
-They do not include the many policy changes occurring as a result of IPAC activity.
+These numbers are conservative and do not include the many policy changes occurring as a result of IPAC activity.